Home

 • Small painting projects.

-Really, older teens can have the level of responsibility of most adults when they do age appropriate chores.
+Older teens can have the level of responsibility of most adults when they do age appropriate chores.
 That is what the goal of sharing household responsibilities is ultimately: to prepare your child or teen to be a responsible adult.
 And, as they get closer to adulthood, they will get closer to having adult responsibilities.
 That's why many of the common chores for teens are also common chores for adults!

 Once everyone agrees on the chores and chore lists, it's a good idea to track them.
 Check out this page for teen chore chart ideas.
-And this page for a chore chart alternative - a teen chore contract.
-And, if you have kids of different ages (or just want all of these teen resources in one place), check out this chore guide.